Todd D. Robinson: Ambassador to Guatemala

 On June 3, 2014, President Barack Obama nominated Robinson for the ambassadorship to Guatemala.
 Hearings were held before the Senate Foreign Relations Committee on July 10, 2014.
 The committee favorably reported his nomination to the Senate floor on July 29, 2014.
 Robinson was confirmed by the entire Senate via voice vote on September 16, 2014.

 He arrived in Guatemala City on October 10 the same year.

+His service in Guatemala was marked by the political upheaval deriving from La Línea corruption case and the resignation of President Otto Pérez Molina in 2015.

+Due to his actions and support of CICIG, a UN-led commission against impunity of which the USA was one of the biggest contributors, Guatemalan President Jimmy Morales, Manuel Baldizón, and other local actors lobbied for his dismissal.
+Their reach was wide.
+US Senator Mike Lee called for withdrawing US support for CICIG's mission.

+The lobbying efforts failed during his term, and Todd Robinson stayed in his position for the usual three years.
+CICIG was later removed during ambassador Luis E. Arreaga's term.

-Venezuela Post
+Venezuela post

 In December 2017, Robinson was reassigned by President Trump to be charge d'affairs en pied at the embassy in Caracas, Venezuela.
 In January 2018, Robinson attempted to obtain the release of American citizen, Joshua Holt who had been jailed in the country by meeting with Venezuelan foreign minister, Jorge Arreaza.
 On 22 May the same year, Robinson and his deputy, Brian Naranjo were expelled from the country as persona non grata by Nicolas Maduro, the newly re-elected president.
-Days later, Joshua Holt was freed and allowed to return to the USA.
+Days later, Joshua Holt was freed and allowed to return to the United States.

-Robinson then served as a senior advisor for Central America in the Bureau of Western Hemisphere Affairs in Washington D.C. and as the Director of the International Student Management Office at the National Defense University.
+Robinson then served as a senior advisor for Central America in the Bureau of Western Hemisphere Affairs in Washington, D.C., and as the Director of the International Student Management Office at the National Defense University.

 Biden administration

 On April 12, 2021, President Joe Biden nominated Robinson as Assistant Secretary of State for International Narcotics and Law Enforcement Affairs.
-Hearings were held before the Senate Foreign Relations Committee on his nomination on June 15, 2021.
+Hearings on his nomination were held before the Senate Foreign Relations Committee on June 15, 2021.
 The committee favorably reported his nomination to the Senate floor on June 24, 2021.
-On September 28, 2021, Robinson was confirmed by a vote of 53-41.
+On September 28, 2021, Robinson was confirmed by a vote of 53–41.

-He was sworn in on September 30, 2021.
+He was sworn in on September 30, 2021, and served until January 17, 2025.